About the Equity and Social Justice Institute

 Indicators and Standards Addressed

-There are no fees to participate in this institute, but pre-registration is required.
+There are no registration fees, but pre-registration is required.

 - 8:00 am - 8:30 am Registration and Continental Breakfast